Customer Service

 A well-maintained knowledge base means a true quantum leap in the way support teams’ resources are used.
 When the information is up-to-date and easily searchable, the time required to find a solution is reduced to the absolute minimum.

-Even if the customer’s case does not have a ready-made solution in the company’s knowledge base, it would surely have enough information for the agent to troubleshoot the issue and suggest a way to solve it.
+Even if the user’s case does not have a ready-made solution in the company’s documentation library, it would surely have enough information for the agent to troubleshoot the issue and suggest a way to solve it.

-With a user-friendly keyword search, agents have convenient access to all the “wisdom” of the company stored in the organized knowledge base articles.
-This way, in a support system based on KCS principles, the agents’ time and resources are used in the most optimal way possible.
+With a user-friendly keyword search, agents have convenient access to all the “wisdom” of the company stored in the organized helpful articles.
+This way, in a support system based on KCS principles, you use the agents’ time and resources in the most optimal way possible.

 Moreover, you can use the platform’s built-in monitoring tools to track the knowledge base metrics and see which articles get the most and the fewest views.
-This information may suggest ways of improvement, so that useful content is not lost, for example, because of an incorrect keyword.
+This information may suggest ways of improvement, so that you don’t lose useful content, for example, because of an incorrect keyword.

-For instance, there is a vivid example of the knowledge base reports section presented by HelpCrunch.
+For instance, HelpCrunch presents a vivid example of the knowledge base performance assessment section.
 Here, you can see how your content makes progress, check the articles to review, and take steps if need be.

 Consistency across support teams

-If you have ever worked in support, you have surely heard customers say: “But your colleague told me differently.”
-These cases form a rather unprofessional impression and make customers doubt if the support agents really know what they are doing.
+If you have ever worked in support, you have surely heard clients say: “But your colleague told me differently.”
+These cases form a rather unprofessional impression and make users doubt if the support agents really know what they are doing.

 In the majority of cases, the reason is not a lack of professionalism but simple miscommunication.
-For example, a special offer is announced, but the conditions are not shared with the support team in time.
+For example, a company announces a special offer, but not sharing conditions with the support team in time.
 Or a workaround for a bug is introduced but not presented to the team at the front line.

-The KCS methodology has all such cases covered.
-Whenever a new bug is discovered and resolved, it is also documented for whoever needs to deal with it in the future.
-Any special conditions and terms are immediately added to the common resource base and shared with everyone concerned.
+This way, the KCS methodology has all such cases covered.
+Whenever your team discovers and resolves a new bug, you should also document it for whoever needs to deal with it in the future.
+Companies should add immediately any special conditions and terms to the common resource base and share them with everyone concerned.

-This way, the company gets one unified voice and image, no matter which department or person the customer contacts.
-The information is always consistent and relevant, contributing to the creation of positive customer experiences.
+This way, the company gets one unified voice and image, no matter which department or person the user contacts.
+Team responses are always consistent and relevant, contributing to the creation of positive customer experiences.

 Better employee onboarding

-An efficient knowledge base can be used in onboarding new employees, too.
-It contains all the information newcomers need to get started on their job.
+An efficient knowledge base is extremely useful in the onboarding process of future agents, too.
+It contains all the information newcomers need to start their job.
 With a full-featured platform belonging to one of the knowledge management system types, new employees get all the information they need from a single source.

 There is no need to use different accounts and logins for separate information resources, get used to different controls and interfaces.
-New employees only need to learn a single system of navigation and control, which they will also use in their real-life work with customers.
-As a result, training takes a shorter time and allows newcomers to be better prepared to handle customer issues.
+New employees only need to learn a single system of navigation and control, which they will also use in their real-life work with clients.
+As a result, training time is shorter, allowing newcomers to prepare better for handling user issues.

-One of my favorite examples here would be the one from Notion: this is how tribe knowledge could be presented to a new hire, taking all the guesswork out:
+One of my favorite examples here would be the one from Notion.
+This is how you can present tribe knowledge to a new hire, taking all the guesswork out:

 Higher customer and employee satisfaction

-Knowledge-centered service represents a totally different approach to information collection, storage, and access, which raises the satisfaction of its users, both outside the company and within it.
-The KCS methodology allows organizing knowledge in a way that creates top experiences both for customers and support agents.
+Knowledge-centered service places a strong emphasis on continuously evolving expertise and customer satisfaction, which makes it a valuable service mark of excellence.
+The KCS methodology allows organizing knowledge in a way that creates top experiences both for clients and support agents at service desks.

-A well-maintained knowledge base is perfectly suited for self-paced browsing.
-As a result, customers can use it to troubleshoot their issues independently, which is a powerful satisfaction boost.
+A well-maintained help center is perfect for self-paced browsing.
+As a result, users can leverage it to troubleshoot their common issues independently, which is a powerful satisfaction boost.
 In fact, 67% of customers prefer self-service over contacting a support agent, which is another proof of the value of good knowledge management.

 Increase in website traffic

-By offering customers to use your self-service resources, you are guiding them to your website.
-In many cases, knowledge base articles contain links to other pages on your website, thus encouraging customers to browse even more.
+By offering clients to use your self-service resources, you are guiding them to your website.
+In many cases, helpful articles contain links to other pages on your website, thus encouraging users to browse even more.

-As a result, your website traffic increases.
-You not only get more visitors but have a chance to improve the conversion rate, as some of your customers redirected from your knowledge base might decide to subscribe to your newsletter or browse your product catalog.
+As a result, thanks to a collective effort, your website traffic increases.
+You not only get more visitors but have a chance to improve the conversion rate, as some of your users redirected from your help page might decide to subscribe to your newsletter or browse your product catalog.

 How to build a knowledge-centered service in 7 steps